axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 ---

 <div style='display:none; '>
  Supreme-God religions is the worst thing that could have happened.
-Gods for the forces of nature makes sense but a supreme god is notmrelat4d tomforces of nature: it is the boss.
+Gods for the forces of nature makes sense but a Supreme God is not related to forces of nature.
+It is a move to centralize.
 </div>

 <h1></h1>